boostorg/hana/doc/tutorial.md

 the compile-time performance of applying `transform` to a sequence of `n` elements.
 The `x` axis represents the number of elements in the sequence, and the `y` axis represents the compilation time in seconds.
-Also note that we're using the `transform` equivalent in each library; we're not using the `transform` algorithm from Hana through the Boost.Fusion adapters, for example, which would probably be less efficient.
+Also note that we're using the `transform` equivalent in each library; we're not using Hana's `transform` through the Boost.Fusion adapters, for example, because we really want to benchmark their implementation against ours.

 <div class="benchmark-chart"
      style="min-width: 310px; height: 400px; margin: 0 auto"